Brian Johnson (catcher): Major League Baseball career

 After his junior year at Stanford, Johnson was drafted by the New York Yankees in the 16th round (413th overall) of the 1989 MLB draft to play third base.
-Although Johnson hadn't played catcher since high school, that was the position he was destined for during his professional baseball career.
-Johnson played for six different ballclubs during his career: the San Diego Padres (1994-1996), Detroit Tigers (1997), San Francisco Giants (1997-1998), Cincinnati Reds (1999), Kansas City Royals (2000) and Los Angeles Dodgers (2001).
+However, it seemed as though Johnson was destined to play catcher instead, a position he hadn't played since high school.
+He played for six different ball clubs during his career: the San Diego Padres (1994-1996), Detroit Tigers (1997), San Francisco Giants (1997-1998), Cincinnati Reds (1999), Kansas City Royals (2000) and Los Angeles Dodgers (2001).
 He made his Major League Baseball debut on April 4, 1994, and played his final game on September 21, 2001.

-On September 18, 1997, when he hit a home run in the bottom of the 12th inning against the Los Angeles Dodgers to move the San Francisco Giants into a tie with the Dodgers for first place.
-The Giants won the National League West.
+On September 18, 1997 at Candlestick Park (3Com Park at Candlestick Point), Johnson hit a home run in the bottom of the 12th inning against the Los Angeles Dodgers to move the San Francisco Giants into a tie with the Dodgers for first place.
+The game is known locally to Giants fans as ‘the Brian Johnson game’, and the Giants went on to win the National League West by 2 games over the Dodgers.